USEPA/workshops/lessons/02_r_basics.md

 ### CRAN

 One of the reasons for R's popularity is CRAN, [The Comprehensive R Archive Network](http://cran.r-project.org/).
 This is where you download R and also where most will gain access to packages (there are other places, but that is for later).
 Not much else to say about this now other than to be aware of it.
-As of 2018-09-05, there are 12985 on CRAN!
+As of 2019-08-07, there are 14710 packages on CRAN!

 ### Installing packages